-Come worship with us in person with masks and social distancing
+Come worship with us in person - masks are optional

 We believe there is only one true, living and eternal God and that the Godhead is revealed as

 (A) One True and Eternal God: Deut.
 6:4; 33:27; Jer.
 10:10; Matt.
 3:15-16; 28:19; Mk.
 12:29; Jn.
 14:9-11; 10:30; Rom.
 8:9- 11; I Cor.
 8:4-6; II Cor.
 3:17; I Thess.
 1:9; I Tim.
 1:17; 2:5; 6:17; Heb.
 1:1-13; 3:12.
 (B) The Godhead: 1.
 God as Father: Gen. 1:1; Matt.
 6:9; Eph.
 4:6.
 2. God as Son: Isa.
 9:6; Matt.
 16:16; Jn.
 1:1; 3:14, 16; 14:28; I Cor.
 15:28; Heb.
 1:8.
 Virgin Birth of Jesus: Matt.
 1:18-25; Lk.
 1:26-38.
 3. God as Holy Spirit: Jn.
 14:16, 26; Acts 1:5, 8; 2:1-4; Rom.
 8:16.